 WRITING FOR SPORTS MEDIA

-Applications are now being accepted for the Fall 2018 Writing for Sports Media workshop.
-(Summer quarter spots are no longer available.)
+Applications are now CLOSED for the Fall 2018 Writing for Sports Media workshop.

 Taught by Emmy award-winner Phil Guidry this 5-week course is an intimate workshop limited to 20 students.

 A combination of filmmaking, screenwriting, and journalism, this workshop covers the techniques and industry practices related to creating content for sports media (television, film, digital platforms).
 Over the course of five meetings, students will acquire the basic skills and background needed to write and produce content for sports media in a variety of formats.

 By the end of the course, students will have created a full-length treatment for a sports documentary project.

 Course Start Date: Tuesday, October 16, 2018

 Course End Date: Tuesday, November 13, 2018

 At a time when the entertainment industry is undergoing major changes, and the advertising-driven television model is threatened by time-shifting technology, there is one media arena that continues to maintain steady growth: sports.